CliMA/ClimaCoupler.jl/docs/src/interfacer.md

 - `SurfaceStub` is a `SurfaceModelSimulation`, but it only contains required data in `<surface_stub>.cache`, e.g., for the calculation of surface fluxes through a prescribed surface state.
-The above adapter functions are already predefined for `SurfaceStub`, with the cache variables specified as:
+The above adapter functions are already predefined for `SurfaceStub` in the `surface_stub.jl` file, with the cache variables specified as:
 ```
 get_field(sim::SurfaceStub, ::Val{:air_density}) = sim.cache.ρ_sfc